Kimball Electronics (KE)

 Capital Expenditures

-- Kimball Electronics estimates capital expenditures for fiscal year 2026 to be in the range of $50 million to $60 million.
+- Kimball Electronics' guidance for capital expenditures in fiscal year 2026 is projected to be in the range of $50 million to $60 million.

 Latest Trefis Analyses